 Students are said to be in acceptable academic standing if they earn the minimum applicable cumulative grade point average listed below, based on the number of credits attempted:

 Credit Hours 63+

 Students with fewer than 24 credit hours attempted whose cumulative GPA is under 1.25 will be placed on academic probation.
-Furthermore, those under a 1.00 term GPA will also be liable for dismissal, (see the sections on Academic Probation for Traditional Day Students and Academic Probation for ACCESS students below).
+Furthermore, those under a 1.00 term GPA will also be liable for dismissal, (see the sections on Academic Probation for Traditional Day Students and Academic Probation for Adult Studies students below).
 Students with fewer than 24 credit hours attempted whose cumulative GPA is greater than or equal to 1.25 but under 1.50 will receive an academic warning.
 Incomplete grades (“I”) are considered attempted credits in the calculation of Acceptable Academic Standing.

 In the case of transfer students, the number of credit hours transferred will be added to the number of credit hours attempted at DeSales University to determine the applicable minimum cumulative grade point average.

 All students are expected to achieve acceptable academic standing.
-Students who fail to achieve acceptable academic standing will be placed on Academic Probation an this will be noted on their transcripts at the end of the fall and/or spring semesters.
+Students who fail to achieve acceptable academic standing will be placed on Academic Probation and this will be noted on their transcripts at the end of the fall and/or spring semesters.
 Students who fail to achieve acceptable standing for two consecutive semesters are subject to review by the Academic Regulations Committee.

 Academic Probation for Traditional Day Students